 What Is Ubuntu?
 A Quick Beginner’s Guide

-Windows and macOS are two of the most popular operating systems available today.
-However, Linux has been gaining more popularity each year not only among developers, but average consumers as well.
+Windows and macOS are widely recognized as popular operating systems today.
+Nevertheless, Linux has been steadily growing in popularity, gaining traction not only among developers but also among average consumers.

-Linux is a great choice if you are interested in setting up a VPS or trying out a free operating system.
-It comes in various distributions, such as Fedora, Debian, and CentOS, allowing you to choose the one that suits your needs best.
+Linux is a great choice if you want to set up a VPS or try out a free operating system.
+It offers various distributions, such as Fedora, Debian, and CentOS, allowing you to choose the one that suits your needs best.

 Also shortened as “distros”, these are operating systems that are based on the Linux kernel and Ubuntu is one of the most popular among them.
-You can install it on personal computers and servers.
+It can be installed on personal computers, Linux VPS, and physical servers.

 What Is Ubuntu?

 Ubuntu is a popular free and open-source Linux-based operating system you can use on a computer or virtual private server.

 Ubuntu was introduced in 2004 by a British company Canonical.
 It was based on Debian – a popular distro back then – which was difficult to install.
 As a result, Ubuntu was proposed as a more user-friendly alternative.